 While it is good practice to evaluate applicants against both essential and desirable criteria, rejecting an applicant for any of the following protected characteristics, as defined under the Equality Act, could constitute discrimination:

 - Marriage and civil partnership

 - Sexual orientation

-Giving instructions to an employment or recruitment agency to discriminate is also unlawful.
-If they carry out such instructions, both they and the employer giving the instructions may be liable in law.
+It’s also important to note that instructing an employment or recruitment agency to discriminate during a recruitment process is also unlawful.
+If they carry out such instructions, both they and the employer giving the instructions may be liable.

 Disability and recruitment

-If you do find yourself in this position, when making enquiries about someone’s health or disability, you should think about how you frame any questions.
+If you opt to make enquiries about someone’s health or disability, you should think about how you frame any questions.
 One option could be to make a job offer that is conditional upon medical checks being undertaken and passed.